Age

 Can I calculate my age on a future date?

 Yes.
-The "Age on" field defaults to today but accepts any date after your date of birth - useful for planning a milestone birthday or anniversary.
+The "Age on" field defaults to today but accepts any date after your date of birth, which helps when planning a milestone birthday or anniversary.

 Does the age calculator count leap years correctly?